ThaaoBlues/Blue/README.md

 - wake you up with a video/music (program the day and the hour by the web page)

-- add notes
+- add notes to your Google Keep account

-- read your notes
+- read your Google Keep account's notes

-- delete a note

 - play/pause/skip/fullscreen music/video from youtube